DrKrisChan/Arduino-Due-Fritzing-Part-modified/README.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 # Arduino Due Fritzing part (with all connections added)
 Amended Frtizing part to enable all connections (SPI bus, ICSP bus and SWD buses).
-This is a modification from the original part designed by Althaus.
+This is a modification from the original part designed by Althaus, which did not have the bus connections on the top of the board connectable.

 #### Image example (made on Fritzing):